smythp/foundations-data-science/README.md

 ## Assessment Overview

 In this course, you'll be evaluated on your course contribution, notes taken in a lab journal, a take-home midterm, and a final project.

 	• Course Contribution: 25%
 	• Notebook and Python dry run: 5%
 	• Assignment #1 (Data Discovery): 10%
 	• Assignment #2 (Viewing and Manipulating Data): 10%
 	• Midterm Exam (Data Investigation): 20%
-    • Assignment #3 (Data Response OR Technical Tutorial): 10%
+	• Assignment #3 (Statistical Methods): 10%
 	• Final Project (White Paper): 20%
-    • (Bonus) Lab Journal : 5%

 ## Class Contribution